MattRCole/env-verify/README.md

 ## Testing

-After you've ran `npm install`, just run `npm test`
+After you've ran `npm install`, just run `npm test`.

-We use jest as our testing framework
+We use jest as our testing framework.

 ## Contributing